Hyundai Ioniq 5 running costs & insurance

 |30-41||5yrs / unlimited miles||TBC||From £74 / £148|

-As with any electric car, running costs for the Hyundai Ioniq 5 are generally low – but can vary depending on how and when you charge it, with home charging almost invariably working out cheaper than using public points.
-Servicing should be cheaper and less frequent than for a combustion-engined car, but insurance groups are on the high side – more so than other Hyundai electric models.
+As with any electric car, running costs for the Hyundai Ioniq 5 are generally low – but that can vary depending on how and when you charge it, with topping up from your own wallbox at home almost invariably working out cheaper than using public charging points.
+Servicing should be cheaper, too, and less frequent than a combustion-engined car, but the Ioniq 5 falls into much higher insurance groups than either the Ioniq Electric hatchback or the Kona Electric SUV.

 Hyundai Ioniq 5 insurance group